 How do I extract data from a GTIN barcode?

 Orca Scan Variables make it easy to extract data from a barcode value and move it to another field.
 Simply add a variable as a default value to one of your fields and scan a barcode.
-To get started, follow this simple step-by-step guide.

 What if I need to track other items?